Dr. Mark Rittenberg

 VP of Marketing & Operations

-She is a member of the professional faculty at the University of California’s Haas School of Business where she teaches in MBA and undergraduate programs as a Lecturer for the core design thinking course Problem Finding / Problem Solving, and Building Trust-Based Relationships, Team Coach for applied innovation consulting course, and Assistant Lecturer for leadership and communications courses.
-She has also facilitated both leadership and innovation programs through the UC Berkeley Executive Education, including KAUST Saudi Leadership Program, High-Impact Leadership, Leading Strategic Growth, Leading and Managing Globally, Accelerating Change Readiness & Agility and Leading Innovative Change.
+She is a member of the professional faculty at the University of California’s Haas School of Business where she teaches in MBA and undergraduate programs as a Lecturer for courses including: Fundamentals of Design Thinking, Building Trust-Based Relationships, Leadership Communications, Active Communicating and Leader as Coach.
+She has also facilitated both leadership and innovation programs through UC Berkeley Executive Education, including High-Impact Leadership, Berkeley Physician Leaders, KAUST Saudi Leadership Program, Public Investment Fund Training Academy, and Leading Innovative Change.

-She is a facilitator and executive coach for the Berkeley Executive Coaching Institute, where she facilitates leadership, communications and coaching programs with diverse clients in the US, Thailand and in Singapore.
-As an executive coach, her clients have included individual contributors, managers, directors and vice presidents seeking to empower themselves and their teams through one-on-one coaching for leaders.
-She also serves as the Director of Marketing for Berkeley ECI.
+She is a faculty member and executive coach for the Berkeley Executive Coaching Institute (BECI), where she facilitates leadership, communications and coaching programs with diverse clients in the US, Thailand and in Singapore.
+As an executive and communications coach, her clients have included a wide variety of leaders seeking to empower themselves and their teams, as well as create and delivering powerful presentations.
+She also serves as the Vice President of Marketing & Operations for BECI.

 Jennifer earned an MBA with honors from the UC Berkeley Haas School of Business, where she received the “Outstanding Graduate Student Instructor” award.
 She also holds a BA in Human Biology from Stanford University with a focus on Issues of Adolescence.
 She is a certified Executive Coach from the Berkeley Executive Coaching Institute.